Abstract Factorization Theorems with Applications to Idempotent Factorizations: Preliminaries

 In addition, we define

 As a matter of fact, $\rann_R(a)$ is a right ideal of $R$, and hence so also is $\rfix_R(a)$.
 Moreover, it is obvious that $ax = 0_R \neq x$ for every non-zero $x \in \rann_R(a)$, which shows that

-We call $R$ a \textsf{right Rickart} ring if $\rann_R(a)$ is a direct summand of $R_R$ for every $a \in R$: As will be seen in Sect.~\ref{subsec:characterizations}, this class of rings is of utmost importance in the applications of the abstract theorems of Sect.~\ref{sec:3}.
+We call $R$ a \textsf{right Rickart} ring if $\rann_R(a)$ is a direct summand of $R_R$ for every $a \in R$.
+As will be seen in Sect.~\ref{subsec:characterizations}, this class of rings is of utmost importance in the applications of the abstract theorems of Sect.~\ref{sec:3}.

 We say that $R$ is a \evid{von Neumann regular} (resp., \evid{Dedekind-finite}) ring if so is the multiplicative monoid $(R, \cdot\,)$ of $R$.
 By a unit of $R$ we always understand a \emph{multiplicative} unit, that is, a unit of $(R, \cdot\,)$.
-The same goes for i\-dem\-po\-tents and singular (resp., left-singular) elements.
+The same goes for i\-dem\-po\-tents and singular, left-singular, and right-singular elements.
 Accordingly, we define $R^\# := (R, \cdot\,)^\#$ and $R^\times := (R, \cdot\,)^\times$, and we denote by $\mathcal E(R)$ the sub\-sem\-i\-group of $(R, \cdot\,)$ generated by the i\-dem\-po\-tents of $R$.
-Note that an element $a \in R$ is left (resp., right) singular if and only if $a$ is a right (resp., left) zero divisor of $R$.
+Note that an element $a \in R$ is left-singular (resp., right-singular) if and only if $a$ is a right (resp., left) zero divisor of $R$.
 Accordingly, we will simply refer to $R^\#$ and $R^\times$, resp., as the \evid{monoid of zero divisors} and the \evid{group of units} of the ring $R$.
-Likewise, we will talk of the ``monoid of left (resp., right) zero divisors'' of $R$ to mean the monoid of left (resp., right) singular elements of $(R, \cdot\,)$.
+Likewise, we will talk of the ``monoid of left (resp., right) zero divisors'' of $R$ to mean the monoid of left-singular (resp., right-singular) elements of $(R, \cdot\,)$.

 In particular, we let an idempotent $e \in R$ be \textsf{coprimitive} if $\rann(e)$ is an indecomposable sub\-mod\-ule of $R_R$.
-The notion is left-right symmetric: It is a basic fact (see, e.g., \cite[p.~48]{Ja64}) that
+The notion is left-right symmetric.
+It is a basic fact (see, e.g., \cite[p.~48]{Ja64}) that

 and this implies at once that